The one with singing.

 - Artistic Licence History: The events in the story bear only a vague resemblance to actual history.
 Even the participants in the famous gunfight were largely different in real life.

 - Ballad of X: The Ballad of the Last Chance Saloon.

-- Blasting It out of Their Hands: Doc Holliday does this to Seth Harper.
+- Blasting It Out of Their Hands: Doc Holliday does this to Seth Harper.

 - Dead Serious: Ringo killing Charlie.
 Also an Establishing Character Moment.

 - Decon-Recon Switch: The idea of good, honest law men is deconstructed through Wyatt, his brother and his friend Doc.
-Wyatt will do knowingly illegal things like keeping in jail an innocent man to both protect him while lying to him and using him to save his friend; his brother is probably a deputy because of family relations, because he seems to have no experience; Doc is just a hustler, and a spineless one who would frame someone of being him; on the other hand, they're all good guys and not just designated, as Wyatt will protect the spirit of the law and his town's citizens, his brother is brave, and Doc has some morals and is a good gunslinger.
+Wyatt will do knowingly illegal things like keeping in jail an innocent man to both protect him while lying to him and using him to save his friend; his brother is probably a deputy because of family relations, because he seems to have no experience; Doc is a bit of a hustler, and a spineless one who would frame someone of being him; on the other hand, they're all good guys and not just designated, as Wyatt will protect the spirit of the law and his town's citizens, his brother is brave, and Doc has some morals and is a good gunslinger.

 - Deconstruction: On the other hand, while the outlaws seem to be fun guys, they're both dangerous in groups and cowardly in small numbers.
 (And those are the Clantons).
-The idealist outlaw type is completely deconstructed by Johnny Ringo (though reconstructed by Doc), who has no honor, as a gunfighter or as a human being.
+The idealist outlaw type is completely deconstructed by Johnny Ringo (though reconstructed by Doc), who has no honour, as a gunfighter or as a human being.
 Ringo is the only one who isn't shown to have any redeeming qualities.

 - Doesn't Like Guns: Everybody keeps trying to give the Doctor guns, which he really doesn't want.